Assessing needs and optionsParking the car – it's something most drivers do multiple times each day. Usually, without much thought.

-Before bringing their recommendation to Town Council, staff would like to gather feedback on the recommendations, as well as on other items related to Downtown parking.
-An open house was held for this purpose on March 1.
+Before bringing their recommendation to Town Council, staff held an open house to gather feedback on the recommendations, as well as on other items related to Downtown parking.

 In addition to proposed parking requirements for Downtown developments, these topics were presented for discussion: